bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

 ```

 `i-bem` makes possible the lazy initialization for the blocks, and creation of blocks without DOM representation.

-For more information see [the `i-bem` block page ](https://bem.info/technology/i-bem/current/i-bem-js/).

 This article is based on [Vladimir Varankin's](https://github.com/narqo) talk [BEM and JavaScript: Why Did We Created a JS-framework?](https://events.yandex.ru/events/yasubbotnik/msk-sep-2012/talks/323/) that was presented at Ya.Subbotnik (Yandex Developer's Day) in Moscow, September 8, 2012.